How to understand customer behaviour and cognitive bias

 So the next question becomes, how do you build all of that into your marketing?

-Well for number 1, make it easy for people to remember things.
-Acronyms are the shizniz for this.
+- Make it easy for people to remember things (Acronyms are great for this)

 Interestingly with all 4 very rough categories - it’s all about being clear, keeping it simple and actionable.
 So basically everything a good copywriter tells you to do.